AWehenkel/generalized-UMNN/README.md

 Extension to multivariate unconstrained monotonic functions.
 Direct application of the underlying principle behind the Kolmogorov-Arnold theorem.

+This repository is a sketch of the possibility to model functions that are monotonic with respect to more than one input variable.

 For detailed information visit the [UMNN git repository](https://github.com/AWehenkel/UMNN).

 ## Cite